arkency/posts/posts/2018-01-06-process-managers-revisited.md

 ## Tell us your RailsEventStore story

-Isn't it funny that as creators we mostly learn about new people using what we've created when we break something or make it harder than necessary?
+Isn't it funny that as creators we mostly learn about new people using what we've created from [github issues](https://github.com/RailsEventStore/rails_event_store/issues) when we break something or make it harder than necessary?

-We'd love to hear from you when things are going well too 😅
+We'd love to [hear from you](https://goo.gl/forms/uidZdxzxjibLG0a92) when things are going well too 😅

-<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSc1NnRMIanTCEhFRbRR0Kjp4emqcPeEpprrj4dLT7yEgN-KsQ/viewform?embedded=true" width="100%" height="500" frameborder="0" marginheight="0" marginwidth="0">Ładuję...</iframe>
+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSc1NnRMIanTCEhFRbRR0Kjp4emqcPeEpprrj4dLT7yEgN-KsQ/viewform?embedded=true" width="100%" height="100%" frameborder="0" marginheight="0" marginwidth="0">Ładuję...</iframe>